timscriv/til/javascript/data-types.md

 #JavaScript Data Types
-JavaScript has 7 data types, 6 are primative and immutable and Objects.
+JavaScript has 7 data types, 6 are primative and immutable, and the others are Objects.

 ##Primative Types
 **Boolean**